Don't Pay UK

-Don't Pay UK are a grassroots direct action campaign in the United Kingdom that urge collective non-payment of energy bills.
+Don't Pay UK was a grassroots direct action campaign in the United Kingdom that urge collective non-payment of energy bills.
 They planned to begin non-payment on 1 October 2022, when regulator Ofgem's price cap was set to rise, if one million individuals had signed up.
 On this date, 200,000 individuals had pledged non-payment, and Prime Minister Liz Truss had set a lower price cap than projected, so the strike did not go ahead.
 On 1 December 2022, the group encouraged non-payment to begin.

 The group was founded by 15–20 activists in June 2022.
 They draw inspiration from the anti-poll tax movement, in which 17 million people declined to pay the poll tax introduced by Margaret Thatcher, causing its removal.
 They aimed for local groups to raise awareness of the pledge through leaflets.
 The government said that the pledge would lead to faster energy price increases and lower participants' credit scores.

 The pledge arose in the context of large energy cap rises in the UK by the regulator Ofgem.
 In April 2022, the cap increased by £693 per year; at that price, 6.5 million people were unable to fully heat their homes.
 The following increase, on 1 October 2022, was set so energy bills would average £2,500 per year.
 The UK Government's position is that price increases were unavoidable due to global factors like the 2022 Russian invasion of Ukraine; it asserted eight million vulnerable households were to be given £1,200 of support.
+The campaign was only active for the winter of 2022-23; the following year the site was replaced with a message confirming this.